-I am an instructional designer with a specialty in multimedia & eLearning but I have also crossed into the world of instructor-led training with the creation of hard copy materials, job aids, and the synchronizing of blended materials for classroom-based instructors.
+I specialize in multimedia & eLearning but have also crossed into the world of instructor-led training with the creation of hard copy materials, job aids, and the synchronizing of blended materials for classroom-based instructors.
 I have a proven ability to pick up new tools quickly, and an affinity for the evaluation of new software for specific training projects.
-I am comfortable working with subject matter experts with varying levels of technical expertise, from SME’s who are not so tech savvy to those with programming backgrounds more fluent than mine.
-I have verifiable experience bringing SME’s from each end of the spectrum together, particularly when working at RealNetworks on training programs for new Human Resource software implementations and during the evaluation & selection of a learning management system (LMS) for the University of Real Learning.
-Additionally, I have written sections of content for training programs (RealNetworks and Clearwater Paper) and company-wide intranet communications (RealNetworks).
-I have been characterized by colleagues as a jack-of-all-trades in the world of eLearning, with some crossover to the instructor-led realm.
+I am comfortable working with SMEs (subject matter experts) with varying levels of technical expertise, from SMEs who are not so tech savvy to those with programming backgrounds more fluent than mine.
+I have verifiable experience transferring highly technical topics to non-technical audiences, working with technical SMEs to translate digestible content while maintaining technical objectives.
+I managed the evaluation & selection of an LMS (learning management system) for the University of Real Learning, and also have experience administrating several LMS implementations with a variety of companies.
+Additionally, I have written sections of content for training programs (RealNetworks, Clearwater Paper, T-Mobile) and company-wide intranet communications (RealNetworks).
+I have been characterized by colleagues as a jack-of-all-trades in the world of eLearning, with crossover to the instructor-led realm.
 I have a passion for interactivity in the learning process, multimedia, and communications.

-I have utilized the ADDIE model since my first instructional designer role in the training industry with The Webb Group, where we would initially meet with clients to analyze training requirements.
+I have utilized the ADDIE model since my first instructional designer role with The Webb Group, where we would initially meet with clients to analyze training requirements.
 During the design phase, I still lean on some of my initial practices at The Webb Group when storyboarding, particularly when brainstorming initial phases of creation.
 Although formal storyboards are generally required in a digital format before getting underway, I have found that initial phases can be easier to visualize (particularly when incorporating feedback from multiple subject matter experts) when using visual methods such as storyboarding on a large table or wall with separate sheets of physical paper representing different pages or sections.
 Of course, this isn’t always the case.
 Every course, every project, is different but I have found that visual methods have come in handy when needing to get over that initial hurdle of getting all stake holders into the same “vision” of how a course will proceed.
 There are other visual methods but the above described is just an old favorite of mine that has gotten the ball rolling on a few occasions.

 I have led or contributed to the scoping out and production of various course manuals, workbooks, and job aids during my career.
-At IBM/Rational Software I was an ILT Production Coordinator, also providing assistance to the web based training team.
+At IBM/Rational Software I was an ILT Production Coordinator, also providing assistance to the web-based training team.
 With both RealNetworks and Clearwater Paper, my primary focus was eLearning but I assisted instructor-led teams with strategy & production of hard copy materials.

 Whether eLearning, instructor-led, blended, or supplemental material, I have experience storyboarding and scripting a variety of training types.
-I most commonly create storyboards with Word® or PowerPoint®, following an analysis and scoping of requirements & expected audience.
+I most commonly create storyboards with Word or PowerPoint, following an analysis and scoping of requirements & expected audience.